Contact

 To prune any city trees (those along sidewalks/right-of-ways and on public property) you need to be authorized by the City Forestry Division or become a certified Providence Community Tree Keeper, our joint program with the City to train and authorize residents to help with pruning and care of young city trees!!

-A tree in the sidewalk in front of my house is damaged, can you help?!
+A tree in the sidewalk in front of my house is dead or damaged, can you help?!